d-khan/dslabs/intro/search.md

 ## What/how to submit?
 - Write your responses in a markdown file along with the code, upload the file to GitHub, and submit the GitHub link in Canvas.
 Use **appropriate headings to differentiate tasks**.
 Please review the guide “[Submitting Your Assignment Using GitHub](https://www.youtube.com/watch?v=zjY-L71A9PE)” before submission.
 - Create a video explaining the functionality of your code along with your explanations.
 The video should also display your face on one side of the screen, preferably in the top-right or bottom-right corner.
+Video is mandatory for the entire assignment.

 ## Deadline
 The deadlines are posted on the Syllabus as well as on Canvas.